stanfordhpccenter/cs74/labs/week2/Lab-1-OpenHPC-installation.md

 systemctl disable avahi-daemon ; systemctl stop avahi-daemon
 ```

-The compute node will go through a DHCP and PXE process, and end with a mount process.
+The compute node will go through a DHCP and PXE process.
 To quit watching the log, use ctrl+c.

 To verify that the compute node has booted, you can ping their hostname, i.e:
 ```